-A getaway is looming and you’re longing for a tropical escape – Cairns and Port Douglas are both popular holiday havens, but which should you choose?
+A getaway is looming and you’re longing for a tropical escape – Cairns and Port Douglas are both popular holiday havens boasting a wealth of experiences.
+Read this guide to help plan your trip to these two seaside locales.

 The allure of Tropical North Queensland is undeniable – swaying palms, empty beaches, otherworldly rainforest filled with cascading waterfalls and the world’s largest coral reef right on your doorstep.

-Linked by an incredible scenic coastal drive, Cairns and Port Douglas are undoubtedly the most well-known choices for holidaymakers and with similar activities on offer it can be a challenge choosing which to pick for your paradise getaway.
+Linked by an incredible scenic coastal drive (aka The Great Barrier Reef Drive), Cairns and Port Douglas are undoubtedly the most well-known choices for holidaymakers, each boasting their own charm and character.
+Both are well worth a visit and the below guide can help you map out your itinerary for your paradise getaway.

 Great Barrier Reef